tedpreston29/Week-3-Assingment/README.md

 19/09/2025
 got the shop items displayed on screen using my forEach loop, document.createElement and appendChild.
 Also added a button to each using the same type of method.
+Added shopItem.classList.add to give each upgrade the ability to be indivually styled if

 I will add button functionality next to increase and decrease the the cps and cookieCount based on user interaction...
 Wish me luck connor...

+Added the upgrade button functionality, this was easier than I thought.
+I still had to google things becasue I would often get the syntax mixed around and it wouldn't work.
+My biggest issue on these assignments is trying to remember the syntax of things and then how to link for example, a function to another function or other variables.
+I couldn't write it off the top of my head I dont think.
+I can explain each section and what they are for but sometimes I can't see what they actually do if that makes sense?